 - Start with 256MB memory for $18.50 - as you grow each additional 256MB costs $13.

 A Redis deployment starts with three nodes - two redis/sentinel nodes and one dedicated sentinel node.
-Each node has 256MB memory and 256MB storage.
-Also included is a haproxy portal to manage connections at 64MB memory.
+The redis/sentinel nodes each have 256MB memory and 256MB storage.
+The dedicated sentinel and the included haproxy portal to manage connections have 64MB memory each.

 Redis deployments can be both vertically and horizontally scaled.
 The deployment is automatically vertically scaled as your data size increases (unless you have 'cache' mode enabled); adding both memory and storage to your data nodes.
 You can also manually scale your deployments to fit your anticipated data size in the Resources panel of the Compose UI.
 Portals (haproxy and SSH) may also be vertically scaled.